AdobeDocs/experience-platform.en/help/edge/consent/supporting-consent.md

 ### Using the Adobe standard version 2.0

-If you are using Adobe Experience Platform, you will need include a privacy mixin to your profile schema.
+If you are using Adobe Experience Platform, you will need include a privacy schema field group to your profile schema.
 See [Governance, privacy, and security in Adobe Experience Platform](../../landing/governance-privacy-security/overview.md) for more information on the Adobe standard version 2.0.
-You can add data inside the value object below corresponding to the schema of the `consents` field of the Consents & Preferences profile mixin.
+You can add data inside the value object below corresponding to the schema of the `consents` field of the Consents & Preferences profile field group.

 If the user opts in, execute the `setConsent` command with the collect preference set to `y` as follows: